National CASA Book List

 Charlie's father has banished him to a dark cellar as punishment for some small transgression, and the boy sneaks upstairs at night while his parents sleep, desperately searching the kitchen for food and going outdoors to relieve himself.
 After he accidentally locks himself out, he wanders until he collapses, then awakens in a hospital.
 There, the extent of his deprivation and the resulting damage become clear.
 Focusing on Charlie's internal thought processes, the action is primarily psychological.
 As the boy works with a psychiatrist and begins to trust his foster family, he grows to the point of being able to disagree with his controlling and warped father.

 Behind the problems that routinely plague organizations and families, you'll find individuals who are either unwilling or unable to deal with failed promises.
 Others have broken rules, missed deadlines, failed to live up to commitments, or just plain behaved badly--and nobody steps up to the issue.
 Or they do, but do a lousy job and create a whole new set of problems.
 Accountability suffers and new problems spring up.
 New research demonstrates that these disappointments aren't just irritating, they're costly.
+(The first edition of this book was titled: Crucial Confrontations: Tools for Resolving Broken Promises, Violated Expectations, and Bad Behavior)

 Cut, Author: Cathy Glass, Audience: Child